The Picasso Museum in Barcelona: unexpected and impressive

 - The museum occasionally holds open days, and also offers free entry on Thursday evenings from 7.30-9pm during certain periods.
 Check the museum website for up-to-date information.

-Ticket prices for the Picasso Museum
+Ticket prices for the Picasso Museum in Barcelona

 - Full price entry: 11 euros